Deatho0ne/IdleChampScripts/README.md

 ### Settings

-Should help getting Pokota's Scripts, Bootch's Script, Montrose's Script, and the included (modified Bootch's script, GemFarm.ahk and EventFarm.ahk to work).
+Should help getting Pokota's Scripts, Bootch's Script, Montrose's Script, and the included (modified Bootch's script, GemFarmMod.ahk, GemFarm.ahk, and EventFarm.ahk) to work.

 ![Settings For Scripts to Follow](https://github.com/Deatho0ne/IdleChamp-Deatho0ne/blob/master/ImagesForReadme/SettingsUsed.PNG)

 ### BrivSkipCalc.ahk

 Should give you a rough idea of stacks needed for your next run and roughly the time needed to get those stacks on a portal area before you reset.
 Need to edit to get your numbers.
+Please read script.

+Known issues lower than 100% on slot 4 item and low actual %s triple and above.

 ### GeneralUiStuff.ahk